Buick Roadmaster: 1938–1939

-Styling changes for 1938 were modest, with a longer hood extending to a now nearly vertical grill, taller bumper guards, and redesigned hubcaps.
+Styling changes for 1938 were modest, with a longer hood extending to a now nearly vertical grille, taller bumper guards, and redesigned hubcaps.
 Changes were made to both engine and chassis.
 The ride was improved by replacing the rear leaf springs with coil springs and incorporating double-acting shock absorbers four times the size of others.
 The frame X-member was changed from I-beam to channel construction, and all wood structural elements were replaced with steel.
 The engine combustion chambers were redesigned and new "turbulator" pistons raised the compression ratio from 5.9 to 6.5:1, resulting in an increase to 141 hp.